pjotrp/bioruby-rdf/README.md

 Library and tools for using a triple-store with biological data.
 It includes tools for storing parsed data into a triple store.
-The name includes RDF, the XML representation of triples, but that really is too a narrow view of the purpose of this biogem.
-The alternative names (bio-semweb and bio-triplestore) looked even worse.
+The name includes RDF, but that really is too a narrow view of the purpose of this biogem, unfortunately alternative names (bio-semweb and bio-triplestore) look even worse.

-Every data-type has a Parser module.
+First there are the parsers.
+Every (native) data-type has a parser module.
 This parser module controls the parsing flow.
 The actual parsing is handled by lower level routines, which may even reside in other libraries, such as BioRuby.
 The basic flow is

-  input -> parse -> output
+  input -> parser -> output

 The *input* can be anything, from directories, files to web based resources.

-The *output* of the parser should be in some form of triple format, though simple tab delimited tables can also be supported (depending on the parser).
+The *output* of the parser should be in some form of RDF triple format, though simple tab delimited tables can also be supported (depending on the parser).